Mattheus Ignatius van Bree

 Mattheus Ignatius van Bree (Antwerp, 1773 – Antwerp, 1839) was a Belgian painter.
 He was one of the founders of the historical school of painting in Belgium and played an important role as a teacher in the development of 19th-century Belgian art.

 Biography

 He was first trained from the age of 10 in the local art academy.
 One of his teachers was Petrus Johannes van Regemorter.
 He became assistant-professor at the Academy and got his own studio in 1794.
 He left for Paris in 1797 where he studied with François-André Vincent.
 He participated that year in the Paris Salon and won second prize in the Prix de Rome with his painting The death of Cato in Utica.

+Shortly afterwards he returned to Antwerp, becoming a teacher at the re-opened Academy in 1804.
+From 1801 he undertook some important commissions, for example The Arrival of the First Consul Napoleon Bonaparte at Antwerp, 18 June 1803, painted for Josephine de Beauharnais.
+During the period of French rule he executed historical subjects and portraits in a stark neo-classical style owing much to both David and Vincent.
+He served as a curator at the Museum of Fine Arts, Antwerp.